GenesisAria/AvatarDevKit/README.md

 <br />

 **※ This shader does not include variants for fade, transparent etc at this time.
-Use the advanced → debug section to override blend modes, or use alpha to coverage.**
+Use the advanced → debug section to override blend modes, or use alpha to coverage.**\
+Uses <Fallback "Legacy Shaders/Transparent/Cutout/VertexLit"> for shadow casting and depth until i develop my own Shadowcaster.

 <br /><br />